 7. Rinse With Cold Water

 After you finish shaving, rinse your face with cold water.
 This has the opposite effect as rinsing with warm water.
 Rinsing with cold water closes the skin pores that were opened when you washed it with warm water.
-Cold water makes the contact and shuts off the pores preventing any dust or irritants from entering
+Cold water makes the contact and shuts off the pores preventing any dust or irritants from entering the skin.

 8. Aftershave Is Important